 The two are thought to be American mutations of Chinese sweet and sour dishes.
 As such, they’re not likely to be found in China.

-Is Air Fryer Orange Chicken Healthy?
+Is This Air Fryer Orange Chicken Healthy?

 Deep-fried foods like this dish will still contain frying oil when served and add plenty of empty calories to your diet.
 As such, they should be considered an occasional treat.